-Bonus!
-It’s kid friendly and husband approved!
-I mean, who doesn’t like a dreamy, stretchy, cheesy plate of deliciousness?
+- This vegan broccoli rice casserole is also kid friendly and omnivore approved!
+I mean who doesn’t like a dreamy, stretchy, cheesy plate of deliciousness?

 The sauce will be very runny, but don’t worry, it will thicken in the oven.

-Now add your cooked rice and raw broccoli florets to an oven safe dish.
-(Mine is 8×12, but any similar size will work.)
-Then pour the cheese sauce you just made over top. (photos 3-4)
+Now the cooked rice and raw broccoli florets to an oven safe dish.
+(Mine is 9×13, but any similar size will work.)
+Then pour the cheese sauce you just made on top. (photos 3-4)

-Mix well to evenly coat and distribute the sauce through your broccoli and rice. (photo 5)
+Mix well to evenly coat and distribute the sauce between your broccoli and rice. (photo 5)